elcamino/massivedl/README.md

 -useragent <str>                     : Use this useragent
 -delay <duration>                    : Sleep this long between requests (e.g. 100ms or 2s)
--retries <int>                       : Retry loading a URL this often
+-retries <int>                       : Retry loading a URL this often -checksum-path                       : use the URL's SHA256 checksum as filename
 ```

 ### Stop and continue later